seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Supported his estate; nay, Timon's money
 Has paid his men their wages: he ne'er drinks,
 But Timon's silver treads upon his lip;
-And yet—O, see the monstrousness of man
+And yet--O, see the monstrousness of man
-When he looks out in an ungrateful shape!—
+When he looks out in an ungrateful shape!--
 He does deny him, in respect of his,
 What charitable men afford to beggars.
 I never tasted Timon in my life,